1jour1vin

 Guide Hachette des vins

-The 2011 vintage holds its own.
-Adorned with a superb cherry red color, it reveals a complex and generous bouquet of ripe red and black berries, truffle, chocolate, and vanilla.
-The palate is full-bodied and dense, enhanced by a chalky touch typical of the terroir, and grows in power, carried by firm, fine tannins without any harshness.
-A wine that is powerful, full-bodied, fresh, and elegant.
+The 2011 holds its own.
+With a superb cherry-red color, it reveals a complex and generous bouquet of ripe red and black berries, truffle, chocolate, and vanilla.
+On the palate, it is full-bodied and dense, enhanced by that chalky note typical of the terroir, and builds in intensity, carried by firm yet refined tannins that are smooth and seamless.
+A wine that is at once powerful, full-bodied, fresh, and elegant.

 Gault & Millau Wine Guide